zengm-games/zengm/HACKING.md

 	  <script data-main="/js/app.js" src="/js/lib/require.js"></script>

 in index.html.
-This is convenient for development.
+This is convenient for development, since any change to a .js or .html file will immediately be reflected after a page reload.

-# Handlebars templates
+# Templates

-Any change made to one of the templates will not be processed until it is compiled, as described here <http://handlebarsjs.com/precompilation.html>.
-After installing the Handlebars precompiler, run this command from this folder to update the templates:

-    make build-templates

-(Running  just `make` will run the RequireJS optimizer, compile templates and minify CSS.)
+Templates use Knockout for realtime updates.

+As noted above, templates are compiled by the RequireJS Optimizer.
+If you want to add a new template, you have to add a reference to it in js/templates.js.